 - Ensure a successful school climate for candidates such as resources, support, and instruction, recognizing that the intern must participate in the final two 3-credit hour courses/seminars during internship year (Tuesdays, 4:30 - 6:00).

 - Assign a state approved mentor to the candidate and monitor the candidate's participation in the district's state-approved mentor program.
-Progress reports will be provided to the Board of Educational Examiners on a monthly basis.
-This report form will be provided to you by the BoEE.

 - Anticipate scheduled visits to the school and candidate by RAPIL supervisors, program coordinator, and program faculty.
 The district administrator will receive prior notice of an impending visit.